revaturelabs/interviewquestions/Java/Java 8/method reference.md

 <details><summary> Show Answer</summary>

 - ClassName::new
-- Now is the keyword to refer to the constructor with the class name.
+- new is the keyword to refer to the constructor with the class name.

 </details>